 The waterfall is worth visiting though, even if you have to hike in the heat.
 There is a small pool at the bottom where you can cool off and stand under its majesty.

 The falls weren’t that busy while we were there either, which was nice.
 San Ramon waterfall is definitely one of the best things to do on Ometepe!

 Another great thing to do on Ometepe is to rent a kayak on the north side of the island and visit monkey island.
 There are places to rent kayaks on the same road that goes to San Ramon waterfall.
 We arranged for a guided kayak tour.
 On the tour, we saw so many different species of colorful birds and monkeys.

-You can’t actually visit go on monkey island because the monkeys are aggressive and might bite you, but it’s fun to watch them from the kayak and take photos.
-This was one of my favorite Ometepe island activities that we did.
+You can’t actually visit monkey island because the monkeys are aggressive and might bite you, but it’s fun to watch them from the kayak and take photos.
+This was one of my favorite Ometepe Island activities that we did.

-During the wet season, you can also go kayaking on Istián River on the Maderas side Ometepe.
-We were there in the dry season (February) so didn’t bother, but I’ve been told it’s a very good place for bird watching and to see caimans.
+During the wet season, you can also go kayaking on the Istián River on the Maderas side of Ometepe.
+We were there in the dry season (February), so didn’t bother, but I’ve been told it’s a very good place for bird watching and to see caimans.
 The wet season runs from May to October.

 Swim in Oja De Agua or Nicaragua Lake